Test for Muscle WeaknessAI Template IconToolbar IconShare Icon

 What is muscle weakness?

-Muscle weakness refers to a reduction in the strength of muscle contractions, leading to difficulties in performing tasksf that require physical effort.
+Muscle weakness refers to a reduction in the strength of muscle contractions, resulting in difficulties performing tasks that require physical effort (Webster & Darter, 2019).
 Unlike fatigue, which involves a sense of tiredness or exhaustion, muscle weakness specifically pertains to the inability of muscles to generate sufficient force.
+It may affect proximal muscles or distal strength, as seen during tiptoe tests and distal strength evaluations.

 Muscle strength grading is often used to assess the severity of muscle weakness.
-This grading system, typically based on a numerical muscle strength scale, helps healthcare professionals evaluate muscle function and track changes over time.
-It provides valuable insights into the extent of weakness and guides treatment decisions.
+This grading system, typically based on a numerical scale of muscle strength, helps healthcare professionals evaluate muscle function and track changes over time.
+It provides valuable insights into the extent of weakness and guides treatment decisions, especially in cases of suspected neurologic disease or neuromuscular disease.

 Test for Muscle Weakness Template